Zhalgas Zhumagulov

-Zhalgas Mukhambet (born August 29, 1988) better known as Zhalgas Zhumagulov, is a Kazakh mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship.
+Zhalgas Zhumagulov (born August 29, 1988), is a Kazakh mixed martial artist who previously competed in the Flyweight division of the Ultimate Fighting Championship.
+He is the current Flyweight champion of Oktagon MMA.

 Mixed martial arts career

 Early career

-Zhumagulov hails from Kazakhstan and sported a 13-3 MMA record before entering the UFC, with notable wins including Tagir Ulanbekov, Tyson Nam at Fight Nights Global 86, Shaj Hague, Artur Bagautinov, and others.
+Zhumagulov hails from Kazakhstan and sported a 13-3 MMA record before entering the UFC, with notable wins including Tagir Ulanbekov, Tyson Nam at Fight Nights Global 86, Shajidul Haque, Artur Bagautinov, and others.

 He won the Fight Nights Global Flyweight Championship defeating fellow future UFC fighter Tagir Ulanbekov at Fight Nights Global 88.
 His last bout before signing with the UFC was in October 2019, where he edged former UFC flyweight title challenger Ali Bagautinov via split decision in the Fight Nights Global 95 main event.

 Ultimate Fighting Championship

 Zhumagulov made his promotional debut against Raulian Paiva on July 11, 2020, at UFC 251.
 At the weigh ins, Paiva weighed in at 129 pounds, 3 pounds over the flyweight non-title limit.
 He was fined 20% of his purse, which went to Zhumagulov.
 The bout proceeded at catchweight.
 He lost the fight via controversial unanimous decision.
 16 out of 20 media outlets scored the bout as a win for Zhumagulov.

-Zhumagulov was scheduled to face Amir Albazi at UFC on ESPN: Smith vs. Clark, but Zhumagulov pulled out due to visa issues and the bout was rescheduled for this UFC 257 on January 24, 2021.
+Zhumagulov was scheduled to face Amir Albazi at UFC on ESPN: Smith vs. Clark, but Zhumagulov pulled out due to visa issues and the bout was rescheduled for UFC 257 on January 24, 2021.
 He lost the bout via unanimous decision.

 Zhumagulov faced Jerome Rivera on July 10, 2021, at UFC 264.
 He won the fight via a guillotine choke in round one.

 Zhumagulov faced Manel Kape on December 4, 2021, at UFC on ESPN 31.
 He lost the fight via technical knockout in round one.

 Zhumagulov faced Jeff Molina on June 4, 2022, at UFC Fight Night: Volkov vs. Rozenstruik.
 He lost the bout via controversial split decision.
 12 out of 13 media scores gave it to Zhumagulov.

-Zhumagulov faced former LFA flyweight champion Charles Johnson at UFC Fight Night 215.
+Zhumagulov faced former LFA flyweight champion Charles Johnson UFC Fight Night 215.
 He lost the fight via split decision.
 12 out of 13 media outlets scored the fight in favor of Zhumagulov.

-Zhumagulov is scheduled to face Nate Maness on May 6, 2023 at UFC 288.
+Zhumagulov was scheduled to face Nate Maness on May 6, 2023 at UFC 288, but Nate Maness pulled out of the fight due to injury and was replaced by UFC newcomer Rafael Estevam, who was originally scheduled to face Carlos Candelario on April 22, 2023 at UFC Fight Night 222.
+In turn, the bout was scratched the day before the event due to Estevam having weight management issues.

+Zhumagulov was scheduled to face Felipe Bunes on June 17, 2023 at UFC on ESPN 47.
+However due to medical issues, Bunes pulled out of the bout and was replaced by Joshua Van.
+He lost the bout via split decision.

+On July 13, 2023, it was announced that Zhumagulov had completed his contract and was not renewed.